public-archive-docs/revision_archive/docs/english/literature/jekyll_and_hyde/quotes/hyde.md

 ### "I read Satan's signature upon a face"

-- Parallels Hyde and the Devil, they are similar
+- Parallels Hyde and the Devil, they are the same in comparable qualities - Hyde is associated with evil